Grow Movement featured in the Stanford Social Innovation Review

-Grow Movement was also featured in the Stanford Social Innovation Review.
+Grow Movement in the Stanford Social Innovation Review.

 “Mentorship can be helpful, but different mentorship structures achieve different outcomes.
 Available evidence suggests that mentorship can help entrepreneurs change their practices and accelerate business growth.
 But not all mentorship programs are alike, and different types of mentors can affect entrepreneurs differently.
 A study in Uganda found that a program with international mentors made entrepreneurs more likely to significantly “pivot” their overall business strategy, while a study in Kenya showed that local mentors helped drive a 20 percent increase in firm profits during the mentorship period (although businesses did not sustain this growth beyond the mentorship period).”